Blog

 TB EHR treatment

+They estimate one-fourth of the world’s population is thought to have the causative agent of TB (mycobacterium tuberculosis) and are at risk of developing the disease.
 Those who are infected with HIV, have a weakened immune system, or have an alcohol or substance use disorder have a higher risk of developing TB.
 These high-risk individuals may be in your community and may need additional resources to help them.

 TB Testing through your EHR